mendix/charts/README.AnyChart.md

 ![Any Chart Configuration](/assets/cheatsheet/AnyChartConfiguration.png)

+Making chart from cratch is not an easy task.
+This guide helps you get started.
+Also have a look at https://chart-studio.plot.ly/create this allows to create a chart visually and peek the JSON output from the left menu bottom section.

 ### Generating data and layout
 1. Add a `Data` attribute to the Chart entity, type string unlimited
 1. In the widget set the `Source attribute` field in the `Data` tab to the `Data` attribute.